Nemo64/meteor-translator/README.md

 # it can also be specified for the more percise variations like
 # {var, date, long} and {var, time, short}
 ```

+The support for dates isn't fully completed yet.
+Currently the implementation builds on [moment](http://momentjs.com/) but cldr is not compatible with moment so there may be some rough edges.
+In the future there might be either a own implementation (likely for deep integration) or at least a libary with better support for [these patterns](http://www.unicode.org/reports/tr35/tr35-29.html#Date_Format_Patterns).
 ## TODO
 - Territory fallback like "i want British English but there is only American English"!
 This is useful for the auto detection of languages!
 I need help with this because I don't know if that'll work with most languages!
 - Providing more features from [CLDR](http://cldr.unicode.org/).
 The plan is to automatically format numbers with the correct punctuation.